octakitten/kittenvim/README.md

 # kittenvim
-Cute neovim config in a Nix package
+Cute neovim config with an autoinstaller.